kokkos/pykokkos/README.md

 ### Other Examples

-The following table shows a list of other PyKokkos examples, as well as their corresponding C++ Kokkos implementations
+The following table shows a list of other PyKokkos examples, as well as their corresponding C++ Kokkos implementations:

 | Example  | | |
 | -------- | - | - |